sc0ttruss/openspaces/openspaces.md

 # Suggested note taking in a group/room

-# <Replace me with a proper title>
+# Replace me with a proper title

 ## Convener

-Originator of the topic plus notetaker ( may be same person )
+Originator of the topic plus note-taker ( may be same person )

 ## Participants